Teenage Mutant Ninja Turtles & Other Strangeness: Publication history

 Teenage Mutant Ninja Turtles was created by Kevin Eastman and Peter Laird and first published by Mirage Comics in 1984 as a fringe comic.
 The following year, Palladium Books agreed to publish Eastman's and Laird's comic as a role-playing game, which was developed by Erick Wujcik.
 The result, Teenage Mutant Ninja Turtles & Other Strangeness was released in 1985 with cover art by Eastman, and interior art by Eastman and Laird.

 In 1986, Palladium released After the Bomb, an alternate post-apocalyptic setting where the earth is populated mainly with mutant animals and residual humans.
 This developed into a separate, though compatible game series.

 TMNT enjoyed sales of 50,000 copies per year, until the introduction of the TMNT television series in 1987 and the related live-action movies.
 These made considerable changes to the Turtles' universe, and had a severe negative impact on the popularity of the role-playing game.
 As Palladium's Kevin Siembieda noted in an interview, TV and movie depictions of the Turtles made them seem so childish that "no self-respecting teenager, even if he thought the Turtles were cool, or thought the Ninja Turtle game was cool, was going to be caught dead playing it.
 So our sales plummeted from 50,000 copies in a year to 12,000, and the next year that dropped to 6,000."
 Critic Paul Pettengale also commented, "Because the TV show and films reduced the TMNT phenomenon from cult status to mainstream, the popularity of the game rapidly diminished."

 In late 1997, Palladium announced that a second edition of the game would be released.
 However, due to the cost of maintaining the license as well as delayed production and low pre-orders for the proposed title, Palladium decided not to move ahead with the project, and ended its license with Mirage Studios in January 2000.
 In 1998, a summary of the distinct rules outlining the basics of creating mutant characters and providing a short list of animal options was incorporated into the second edition of Heroes Unlimited.

 In a February 2007 interview, Siembieda hinted that Palladium might consider re-licensing the property depending on the performance of the CGI movie and other factors, but nothing further was done.

 In October 2023 Palladium announced that they would be releasing a reissue with the help of Kickstarter.
-The goal was subsequently met, and books were still waiting to be shipped as of October 30, 2025.
+The goal was subsequently met, and books were shipped in late 2025.